TerabyteQbt/qbt/docs/markdown/index.md

 Once you have written this file to `qbt-config` next to `qbt-manifest` in the meta repo you cloned, you can invoke qbt.

+    # qbt fetchPins amling --package meta_tools.release
     $ qbt build --package meta_tools.release --output requested,directory,$HOME/qbt-release-%v

+The first command fetches "pins" - this grabs all commits of the "package repositories" that are mentioned in your manifest file.

-This command will build a "release" of QBT itself, which you could then use instead of the binary distribution you downloaded, if you wish.  "meta_tools" is the package that includes both QBT's core and the tools written around that core to manipulate manifest files.
+The second command will build a "release" of QBT itself, which you could then use instead of the binary distribution you downloaded, if you wish.
+"meta_tools" is the package that includes both QBT's core and the tools written around that core to manipulate manifest files.

 You could now build every package in the universe by doing:

+    # qbt fetchPins amling --all
     $ qbt build --all

 Notice that if you have already built some packages, they are not rebuilt.
 QBT